hoangsonww/The-MovieVerse-Database/.github/CODE_OF_CONDUCT.md

-# The MovieVerse App - Code of Conduct
+# The MovieVerse - Code of Conduct

 ## Introduction